marshall7m/terraform-aws-infrastructure-live-ci/README.md

 - Free tier only allows up to 5 users
     - Limited to the number of users who can approve the deployment unless users are willing to share Terraform Cloud accounts
-- Single workspace doesn't allow for granular approval request and approval count based on configuration directory (e.g. `dev/` requires Bob's approval while `prod/` requires Bob and Ann's approval)
+- Single workspace doesn't allow for granular approval request and approval count based on configuration directory (e.g. `dev/` requires Bob's approval while `prod/` requires Bob and Ann's approval) Unless use separate workspaces for separate approvers?
-- Requires scripting to meticulously trigger terraform workspace runs based on Terragrunt configuration depedencies?
+- Requires scripting to meticulously trigger terraform workspace runs based on Terragrunt configuration dependencies?
     - TODO: (Research) - Does Terraform Workspace refresh previously queued plans once they are next in deployment?
     - TODO: (Research) - Does Terraform Workspace run update remote configuartion if PR commit changes configuration?

+## Terraform Workspace Idea

+- Use Codebuild script to generate dependency order
+- Pass configuration to Terraform Workspace to create run via TF Cloud API
+- Create Workspace webhook with AGW API to tell Codebuild to pass next configuration when apply is successful
+- Create workspace for each AWS account
+- Create workspace notifaction for email/slack